Meet with us to talk about your project!

 • A ½-mile radius of a proposed station on the following planned transit corridors:

-• LRT: METRO Blue Line and Green Line Extensions
+• LRT: METRO Blue Line Extension (partial corridor) and Green Line Extensions

-• BRT: METRO Gold Line, Purple Line, and B Line
+• BRT: METRO Gold Line, Purple Line (partial corridor), B Line, and E Line

 • A ½-mile radius of a bus stop or station with significant infrastructure on high-frequency express routes.
 High-frequency express service is defined as bus service providing either six or more trips during at least one of the peak morning hours between 6:00 AM and 9:00 AM, or every 10 minutes during the peak morning hour.*